-You also have to apply for insurance and purchase all the required dog grooming tools and supplies – tables, tubs, dryers, cages, combs, brushes, shampoos, styling tools, clippers, scissors, etc. You must advertise your business once you’ve finished setting it up to let people know that there is a new dog groomer in the area.
+You also have to apply for insurance and purchase all of the required dog grooming tools and supplies – tables, tubs, dryers, cages, combs, brushes, shampoos, styling tools, clippers, scissors, a vacuum for pet hair etc. You must advertise your business once you’ve finished setting it up to let people know that there is a new dog groomer in the area.
 These are some of the things you have to spend money on if you want to start your own business.
 The cost of everything mentioned here varies according to your country, area, and the store you purchase from.

 To find out how much it will cost you to start and run a dog grooming business, make a budget plan and ask other groomers in your area for advice.

 For small or mid-sized breeds without thick hair or breeds that do not require a complicated cut, groomers typically charge $30-$50.
 Groomers charge $50-$70 for large breeds without thick hair.
 For mid or large-sized breeds that have thick hair and require complicated cuts, the cost is from $70-$90 and sometimes more for giant breeds.

 Bath-only grooming for dogs with very short hair costs 50-75% of the price for full grooming.
 Puppy grooming can cost as little as $10.
 At-home grooming also costs less then grooming in a salon.

 Additional Dog Grooming Charges